geem-lab/seminars/.github/ISSUE_TEMPLATE/seminar-proposal.md

 ---

-A short description goes here if you'd like (references are welcome).
+A short description goes here if you'd like.
+References, links to slides, or software are most welcome!

 **Date**: 2022-12-31